 Wells and septic systems

 Abandonment of a well shall be done in accordance with the Ontario Well Water Regulation #903.
 You can print a copy of the regulation from ServiceOntario’s www.e-laws.gov.on.ca.
 For more information, call the Ministry of Environment Public Information Centre at 1-800-565-4923.

 Abandoning a septic system requires pumping out of the tank, filling it with sand and capping it.

-Where the building to be demolished is located within the Area of Demolition Control as defined in the attached Schedule 1 and includes the demolition of a residential unit and no replacement building permit has been issued, Demolition Control approval from the Planning and Growth Management Department is necessary.
+Where the building to be demolished is located within the Area of Demolition Control as defined in the attached Schedule 1 and includes the demolition of a residential unit and no replacement building permit has been issued, Demolition Control approval from the Planning, Real Estate and Economic Development Department is necessary.
 As well, Demolition Control approval will be required if the building is designated under Part IV or Part V of the Ontario Heritage Act.
 Application forms are available at all Client Service Centres or online, together with the requirements for submissions.
-Before making an application, you should discuss your proposal with Planning and Growth Management Branch staff.
+Before making an application, you should discuss your proposal with Planning, Real Estate and Economic Development Department staff.